CytoidCommunity/Cytoid-wiki/docs/en/charting/finish/level.json.md

 # Building a level.json file

 A level.json is a metadata file that stores crucial data of your levels. (e.g., the song’s title, the path to the background image, etc.)
-Here are a few parameters that you might need to use in the level.json file before playing on Cytoid and sharing on the IO (:star2:).
+Here are a few parameters that you might need to use in the level.json file before playing on Cytoid and sharing on the IO (:star:).

 ## Parameters

 ### Schema version, level version, and level ID

-`schema_version` :star2:
+`schema_version` :star:
 : The level schema version.
 : Example: